-This, therefore, handicaps the country’s ability to grow its economy since the efforts of its young generation is invested in another country.
-Poverty eradication is, therefore, a major goal to be achieved by Kenya.
+This, therefore, handicaps the country’s ability to grow its economy since the efforts of its young generation are invested in another country.
+Poverty eradication is, therefore, an important goal to be achieved by Kenya.

 2. Zero hunger

 This SDG aims at combating hunger through sustainable agriculture, improved nutrition, and better nutrition.
 Agriculture is the main backbone of the Kenyan economy.
 It is worth to note that the government of Kenya has made some steps in regards to this goal.
-Take for instance the provision of subsidized fertilizer to farmers, construction of dams and greenhouses for farmers.
+Take, for instance, the provision of subsidised fertiliser to farmers, construction of dams and greenhouses for farmers.

 However, more is needed to be done in this specific area.
-This is due to the fact that there are still some parts in Kenya that still experience adverse drought and floods.
-That transcends to undernourished people as a result of the famine experienced.
+This is because there are still some parts in Kenya that again experience adverse drought and floods.
+That transcends to hungry people as a result of the famine experienced.

 3. Good Health and Wellbeing

 The private sector has also taken great strides when it comes to achieving this goal.
-Take for instance Mkiba which allows the normal mwanachi to take health insurance for as little as Kes.
+Take, for instance, Makiba which allows the normal mwanachi to take health insurance for as little as Kes.
 50 a day.

 When it comes to sexual and reproduction health, 75.1% of the women in Kenya are satisfied by modern method contraception.
-The beyond Zero campaign and marathon aims at helping achieve this goal.
+The Beyond Zero campaign and marathon aim at helping achieve this goal.

 This SDG is more about the provision of inclusive and equitable quality education and lifelong learning.
-About 59.4% of the Kenyan population women have at least attained some secondary education.
+About 59.4% of the Kenyan population women have at least attained some secondary school.

 As a country, however, we have a long way to go since around 60% of the poorest households lack secondary education.
-Despite the fact that Kenya has reduced the cost of secondary education, it has not been able to attain 100% transition rate from primary to secondary school.
+Even though Kenya has reduced the cost of secondary education, it has not been able to attain 100% transition rate from primary to secondary school.

 Achieving gender equality for all women and girls while empowering them.
-This is one of the main sustainable development goals that Kenya is trying to achieve.
+This is one of the leading sustainable development goals that Kenya is trying to make.
 The main aim of this goal is to reduce early marriages among girls.
 Empowering women and girls has a multiplier effect in eliminating any form of discrimination affecting them.

 6.Clean Water and Sanitation

 All over the world, water scarcity affects 40% of the population.
-With the advent of globalization, this can only be expected to get worse.
-However, majority of the population in Kenya have access to clean water.
+With the advent of globalisation, this can only be expected to get worse.
+However, the majority of the people in Kenya have access to clean water.

 7.Affordable and clean energy

-The efforts to improve and increase energy involve thermal, sun, wind as well as hydroelectricity.
+The efforts to improve and increase power involve thermal, sun, wind as well as hydroelectricity.
 This goal is also going to be achieved by adopting new technologies.
-Take for instance the adoption of energy saver electric bulbs and devices.
+Take, for instance, the adoption of energy saver electric bulbs and devices.

 Another stride taken by the government is the implementation of the last mile project.
 This project ensures that rural regions which could not be able to access electricity can now gain access.